chetmurthy/yay/README.md

   parsing, so it is feasible to find the last document in a YAML file, parse it, and then back up to parse the entire file.

+* "5.
+YAML supports one-pass processing."

-* Goal #5 is met, but superfluous: any YAML file *will* easily fit in memory, so one-pass processing is unnecessary.
+  Met, but superfluous: any YAML file *will* easily fit in memory, so one-pass processing is unnecessary.
 Notwithstanding, aside from the workaround for Goal #3, I see no reason why one-pass processing is problematic to achieve in YAYAML.

+* "6.
+YAML is expressive and extensible."

-* It's not clear what Goal #6 means: in what sense is YAML extensible, and in what sense *should* it be extensible?
+  It's not clear what this means: in what sense is YAML extensible, and in what sense *should* it be extensible?

+* "7.
+YAML is easy to implement and use."

-* Goal #7 has not been met, in the sense that many YAML users find that they need to know precisely which YAML parser they'll be using, in order to know how to write their YAML.
+  Has not been met, in the sense that many YAML users find that they need to know precisely which YAML parser they'll be using, in order to know how to write their YAML.
 They practice "defensive YAML", and this is a *prima facie* proof that this goal has not been met.

 ================================================================